nicholas-ko-zy/nicholas-ko-zy.github.io/drafts/urban_planning_OR.md

 # Math and Urban Planning: Lowry's Pittsburgh Model

 ## Introduction
-In the 1960s, computational tools for urban planning were just beginning to be used for transportation simulations.
-Lowry's Pittsburgh model was an attempt to extend urban transportation models to include people and businesess.
-His model of the city of Pittsburgh, Pennsylvania was first published in the 1964 report, "A Model of Metropolis".
+In the 1960s, computational tools for urban planning were beginning to be used for transportation simulations.
+Lowry's Pittsburgh model was an attempt to extend transportation models to include people and businesses in the city.
+His model of the mathematical city of Pittsburgh, Pennsylvania was first published in the 1964 report, "A Model of Metropolis".
 It is formulated as a linear programming problem, solved on an IBM 7090.

 [Insert picture of an IBM 7090]